Michael Keating, VP, Business Continuity Management, RGA Reinsurance Company

-Andy Waples and Maya Calabrese, Eaton Vance
+Andy Waples, Director of Infrastructure Services, and Maya Calabrese, Senior BC Analyst, Eaton Vance Management

 This session will profile the presenters’ adoption of a mobile app for their program, perhaps a next generation of distribution channels for BCPs.
 Topics discussed will include from idea to inception; that is evaluation, selling the concept to senior management, back-end application, employee adoption, client and regulator engagement, and more.
 At its conclusion the attendees will have an opportunity to design their own model.

 B3 – BCI Horizon Scan – Industry Trends, Themes and Statistics

 Heather Merchan, Frank Lady, Lori Norman, and Margaret Millett, BCI US Chapter Board What are the headlines that you will share when you return to the office after this conference?
 If your leadership team asks you what the industry hot topics and trends are, what would your response be?
 This session will cover the key trends, themes and statistics derived from the annual BCI horizon scan report.
 Our panel of practitioners will share insights as they explore emerging themes, and we will then take comments and questions from the room.
 You should leave this session armed with and understanding of current industry trends and emerging hot topics, along with practical insights from fellow resilience practitioners.

 C4 – Redefining Program Success: Establishing Command & Control